Workshop Feature: Making a Bass Clarinet28th February 2019

 Meet the Team – Ana (Repair Dept)16th August 2018

 Hi, I’m Ana!
-I moved from Lisbon, Portugal to England to study a 3 year Woodwind Instrument-Making and Repair Course at Newark College which is Internationaly known, recognised and valued among the industry.
-I believe for that reason I was accepted to join the team at Dawkes Music Workshop plus the passion I have to put the knowledge and skills into each repair.
+I moved from Lisbon, Portugal to England to study a 3 year Woodwind Instrument Making and Repair Course at Newark College.
+This is an internationally known course that is recognised and valued among the industry.
+I believe for that reason I was accepted to join the team at Dawkes Music Workshop.
+Also the passion I bring to put my knowledge and skills into each repair.

-We wanted to take you behind the scenes a little with Ana from our workshop and show various stages of a Clarinet RePad in action.
-Normally this is a relatively straight forward job with modern instruments but still requires a good amount of skill in both the technical precision and in time management to keep the cost affordable for the customer.
+We wanted to take you behind the scenes in our Workshop.
+Here, Ana shows various stages of a Clarinet RePad in action.
+Normally this is a relatively straight forward job with modern instruments.
+However it still requires a good amount of skill in both the technical precision and in time management.
+We want to do a great job and keep the cost affordable for the customer.

 We’re delighted to be offering an extra 5% discount off our Top 10 Clarinet models until April 30th, 2018.
 There is limited stock available so don’t miss this chance to grab a bargain for either a beginner, upgrader or pro player – we’ve got something for everyone.

-Artie Shaw – The Last, the Very Last, the Final Gramercies
+Artie Shaw – The Last, the Very Last, the Final Gramercies8th December 2017

 Join jazz aficionado Peter Gardner as he discusses the excellent late recording work of clarinettist Artie Shaw…